Our Story

 2021

 As we saw how much our kids (and the two of us) were changing and growing through our constant travels and by being immersed in different cultures, we focused on making each trip less about leisure activities and more about experiencing authentic local culture.
-We also started giving back.
+We also started looking for ways to give back to the communities we encountered.

-Reagan had her heart set on starting her freshman year in a traditional, in-person high school environment.
-So, she’s been splitting her time between our home and her mother’s home.
-The other four of us schedule most of our travel for when Reagan’s with her mom but she still joins our trips whenever she wants, especially during school breaks.
+Reagan eventually chose to start high school in an in-person environment and began splitting her time between our home and her mother’s home.
+The other four of us started scheduling most of our travel for when Reagan was with her mom, though she still joined our trips whenever she wanted.

 2023

-Brooklyn and Colt, on the other hand, kept studying through their online program, which allows us to visit and experience the same areas of science, history, geography, and people that they learn about in school.
+Brooklyn and Colt continued studying through their online program, allowing us to visit and experience the same areas of science, history, geography, and people that they were learning about in school.

 2024

-After discovering the treasures of Southeast Asia, we decided to set up a second home in Metro Manila, Philippines.
-The Asian hub made it easier to visit all seven continents without all the flight miles and allowed us to spend more time exploring one of our favorite countries in the world.
+After discovering the treasures of Southeast Asia, we decided to set up a second home in the Philippines.
+Our Asian hub made it easier to explore all seven continents without all the flight miles and allowed us to spend more time exploring one of our favorite countries in the world.

 2025

-After completing four full years of semi-nomadic travel and making our first trek to Antarctica, we’re changing things up yet again.
-Brooklyn will begin in-person high school (Colt wants to stay online), we launched ABC Trips to plan epic group trips and travel planning services, and we’re working on setting up our first international resort.
+After completing five full years of semi-nomadic travel and wrapping up our seven-continent journey after our first trek to Antarctica, we changed things up yet again.
+Reagan headed off to university, Brooklyn started in-person high school (Colt is staying online), we launched ABC Trips to help other travelers explore the world, and we’re working on setting up our first international boutique resort.
 But we’re still traveling constantly.

 Erin

-Stellar travel concierge, former competitive figure skater, world’s biggest Oregon Ducks Football fan, our primary video editor, and author of six published novels.
+World-class travel broker, former competitive figure skater, world’s biggest Oregon Ducks Football fan, and author of six published novels.

 Phil